Analysis | And that’s why Trump gives more interviews to Fox News than anyone else

 Hey, guess what?
 The media is going to say that Trump compared a police officer shooting an unarmed man to a golfer missing a putt because Trump compared a police officer shooting an unarmed man to a golfer missing a putt.

 The thing about Trump is that he rarely says anything new.
-There have been moments when you'll see him stumble onto a new talking point, but generally he reiterates well-worn lines that's he's tried out before.
+There have been moments when you’ll see him stumble onto a new talking point, but generally he reiterates well-worn lines that he has tried out before.
 The odds are that he heard or used that “sometimes the police just choke” line while chatting with someone else and it just stuck.
-Ingraham, who's been doing this awhile, understood that this was not necessarily a politically useful analogy.
+Ingraham, who has been doing this for a while, understood that this was not necessarily a politically useful analogy.

 She did the same thing at another point in the interview, when Trump was lamenting policies aimed at diversifying the suburbs.